top of page

 808 Samples

 One of the most significant advantages of using 808 samples is the creative flexibility it offers.
 With samples, you can blend the attack of the sub with the punch of the kick by fading the start of the 808 and the tail of the kick.
-This can result in a unique and personalized sound that is difficult to achieve with MIDI.
+This can result in a unique and personalised sound that is difficult to achieve with MIDI.

 Synth 808s